How to Check BitLocker Drive Status on Windows 11

 manage-bde -status C:

-Why?
-This tool shows the exact encryption method and whether the drive is fully protected.
-What happens when done?
-You will see a detailed report including the Recovery Key ID.
+This command-line tool shows the exact encryption method and confirms if the drive is fully protected.
+You’ll see a detailed report, including the Recovery Key ID.

 Using PowerShell to Verify Encryption

-PowerShell is a powerful tool for IT professionals.
+PowerShell is a powerful command-line tool often used by IT professionals.
 Note: This requires administrative privileges.

 Get-BitLockerVolume -MountPoint "C:"